Temple Grandin’s Squeeze Machine and Using Deep Touch Pressure

 The Squeeze Machine in Day to Day Life

-The Squeeze Machine looks interesting to say the least.
+Temple Grandin’s Squeeze Machine looks interesting to say the least.
 Let’s remember that it was inspired by chutes designed for livestock headed for slaughter.
-But, don’t let its looks deter you from its benefits
+But, don’t let its looks deter you from its benefits.

 If an authentic Squeeze Machine isn’t in the cards, how can you still get the benefits of deep touch pressure?